oplS17projects/Virtual-Piano/README.md

          ...

 ```
-  - Adjusted the frequencies in the list when the user wants to change the scale by pressing certain buttons
+  - We adjusted the frequencies in the list when the user wants to change the scale by pressing certain buttons
 ```racket
 	(define (increase-tone)
 		(if (> (+  end-tone 12) 84)